Gardasil 9 (Intramuscular)

 - difficulty with moving

-- pain in the joints pain, swelling, or redness at the injection site
+- pain, swelling, or redness at the injection site

 - pains in the stomach, side, or abdomen, possibly radiating to the back

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.

 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Copyright 2018 Truven Health Analytics, Inc. All Rights Reserved.

 More about Gardasil 9 (human papillomavirus vaccine)

 - En Español